tazeek/AVA-Scraper/README.md

 3. The IDs of each extracted image is saved.
 Then, looping each image at a time, the comments and semantic tags are extracted.

 **As of 11th August, 2017**: 81,986 new images have been extracted.
-This only includes images **WITH** ratings.
-Comments are optional.
+This only includes images **WITH** ratings. <br>

-NOTE: There is always a delay of 60s, as per the requirements in [robots.txt](http://dpchallenge.com/robots.txt)
+NOTE: There is always a delay of 60s, as per the requirements in [robots.txt](http://dpchallenge.com/robots.txt).
+If you get blocked, it will take around a week to get unbarred. <br>

+An emergency function has been added in case of issues, such as the site's server inactive or loss of internet connection.
+The function will carry on scraping from where it left off :)